London: Three Day Itinerary For Families With Teens

 The garden was truly our favorite spot that we visited.
 It was a beautifully designed area to honor Princess Diana.
 It had been open for just a year and is absolutely worth a walk to go there.
 I could have stayed here all day.
 It was so quiet and peaceful and truly a place for reflection.

-We were there on a Sunday afternoon and there were no crowds, unlike around the Memorial Fountain where it was packed with families and kids playing in the water on a warm afternoon.
+We were there on a Sunday afternoon, and there were no crowds, unlike around the Memorial Fountain, where it was packed with families and kids playing in the water on a warm afternoon.

 From the water play area at the Memorial Fountain to the playgrounds in the park to the lakes filled with birds to watch and feed—there is so much in this area to entertain kids.
 On a beautiful summer day, kids could play for hours.

 We ate a nice Italian dinner at Lisa’s Restaurant in Notting Hill.
 We went early and were the only ones.
-Portions were a bit small but the pasta was good and we enjoyed our meal.
+Portions were a bit small, but the pasta was good, and we enjoyed our meal.

 We jumped on the Underground to make our way back to our hotel.
-We had no issues with the Underground, no matter what time of day we were using it, we felt safe and comfortable.
+We had no issues with the Underground; no matter what time of day we were using it, we felt safe and comfortable.

 London: Day 3 Itinerary

-Today was all about having fun, letting loose and being a bit untraditional in a very traditional city.
+Today was all about having fun, letting loose, and being a bit untraditional in a very traditional city.

 Our day started off with a high-speed boat tour on the River Thames, thanks to Thames Rib Experience.
-My husband booked this tour, selling it as a boat tour on the river, I didn’t ask enough questions and found out upon arrival that this was a high speed boat tour.
+My husband booked this tour, selling it as a boat tour on the river.
+I didn’t ask enough questions and found out upon arrival that this was a high-speed boat tour.

 After a mild cruise down the river, the music was cranked up and the throttle was pulled.
 In a matter of minutes, I was holding on for dear life, eyes closed, praying for it to be over!

-That all being said, it was a lot of fun and the teens LOVED it.
-It was their favorite part of our London trip and if you have kids, it’s a fun change of pace.
+That all being said, it was a lot of fun, and the teens LOVED it.
+It was their favorite part of our London trip, and if you have kids, it’s a fun change of pace.

 Next we enjoyed awesome river views, including a direct view of the London Eye & the Victoria Embankment at The Tattershall Castle, a floating pub on The Thames.
 We also had reservations for this meal and got there early enough to avoid crowds.
-Food was casual but good and the bar offers lots of beer and wine selection as well as a full cocktail menu.
+Food was casual but good, and the bar offers lots of beer and wine selections as well as a full cocktail menu.
 The ambience and views make this a great lunch spot that is a beat off the beaten path.

-After that we enjoyed traditional High Tea in a very unconventional way—on a double decker bus driving through the city with Brigit’s Bakery.
+After that we enjoyed traditional high tea in a very unconventional way—on a double-decker bus driving through the city with Brigit’s Bakery.

-This was another spontaneous booking of my husband’s and this one wasn’t as good.
-We wanted to experience high tea while in London so he booked us afternoon tea on a double decker bus.
+This was another spontaneous booking of my husband's, and this one wasn’t as good.
+We wanted to experience high tea while in London, so he booked us afternoon tea on a double-decker bus.

-If you have younger kids this might be a fun option but do not eat a big meal before you go—there is so much food and while they will give you to-go boxes, if you are not hungry, you’ll end up wasting a lot of food!
+If you have younger kids, this might be a fun option, but do not eat a big meal before you go—there is so much food, and while they will give you to-go boxes, if you are not hungry, you’ll end up wasting a lot of food!

-To end our time in London and after regrouping at the hotel, we went to dinner at Sushi Samba in Covent Garden.
+To end our time in London, and after regrouping at the hotel, we went to dinner at Sushi Samba in Covent Garden.
 It was the perfect place to end our British whirlwind of a trip.
-The menu combines Japanese, Brazilian and Peruvian cuisines.
+The menu combines Japanese, Brazilian, and Peruvian cuisines.
 So good!

 This restaurant feels like a hip jungle on the inside—the ambience is as unique and beautiful as the food!
 It was our favorite meal of our time in London.